facebook/docusaurus/admin/prerelease.md

 origin	https://github.com/endiliey/Docusaurus.git (push)
 ```

-1. Run `bash scripts/prerelease.sh` to create a pull request for new version release
+2. Run `bash scripts/prerelease.sh` to create a pull request for release of new version.